 M: Since I was pretty young.
 My family is in business and I’m the only one in the government.
 When I was young I was very involved in the business which is when I realised I wasn’t that interested in making a lot of money.
 It was fun to think of ways to make a lot of money but I wasn’t particularly interested in making the money.
 That helped me cut away half the possibilities which pointed me towards the government sector.

 M: Apart from the last part, yes actually.
-In LTA, the working hours are very hectic and I was working on the Thomson East Coast Line tender (people who run the trains which determines reliability, etc).
-We were given 7 months (to produce the proposal) and the time pressure was immense, with people working crazy hours.
+In LTA, the working hours are very hectic and I was working on the Thomson East Coast Line tender.
+We were given 7 months to produce the proposal and the time pressure was immense, with people working crazy hours.
 Every time they read reports on social media on how “the MRT sucks”, they feel quite sad.
 My colleagues do question what they are doing, since no one seems to appreciate their efforts.

 However, regarding your last sentence about the people not seeing the good in the policies – I would disagree.
 How good a policy is is subjective.
 Sometimes people say the policy isn’t good but they are not who the policy targets.
 For example, people questioned how worthwhile it was to be spending so much money for the Pioneer Generation but they don’t know about the issues connected to the older generation.
 There’s always the problem of them getting older as well, and that is the challenge of the civil service.
 A lot of the people who join the civil service are people who could be drawing higher salaries in the private sector which brings me back to my point of passion and wanting to do something for society.